Visualizing and analyzing geographic data

 For handling projections, the low-level GDAL library provides bindings for both R (in the form of rgdal) and python.

-If instead you want to create hexbin maps, eg. election results, the rgeos package can calculate centroids of each bin, which can then be fortified to a geom_polygon, as demonstrated here.
+For plotting maps, ggplot2 conveniently implements geom_sf for static maps, and coord_sf for projection, as described in this great writeup on r-spatial.org.
+If instead you want to create hexbin maps, eg. election results, the rgeos package can calculate centroids of each bin, but is now deprecated from CRAN sf::centroid() or terra::centroids() can calculate centroids of each bin, which can then be fortified to a geom_polygon, as demonstrated on r-graph-gallery.

 It’s good to be polyglot: geographic data in Python